A Day in the Life of a Chiropractic College Student

 What does it mean to be a military friendly chiropractic college?
 Read on to find out!

-How Sherman Has Earned Military Friendly School Designation
+How Sherman Earned Military Friendly School Designation

 Making it onto Victory Media’s Military Friendly Schools list is a privilege that only 15 percent of colleges, universities and trade schools in the country achieve.
 To earn this designation, a college must demonstrate outstanding graduation and employment outcomes, as well as a supportive learning environment for military students.

 “Post-secondary institutions earning the 2016 Military Friendly School award have exceptionally strong programs for transitioning service members and spouses,” notes Daniel Nichols of Victory Media, an organization dedicated to connecting military and civilian worlds.
-“Our Military Friendly Schools are truly aligning their military programs and services with employers to help students translate military experience, skills and training into successful careers after graduation.”
+“Our Military Friendly Schools are truly aligning their military programs and services with employers to help students translate military experience, skills, and training into successful careers after graduation.”

 Sherman’s supportive environment helps students every step of the way

-This year is Sherman’s third consecutive year on the list – making it a top choice for veterans looking to learn chiropractic science, art and philosophy.
+This year is Sherman’s third consecutive year on the list – making it a top choice for veterans looking to learn chiropractic science, art, and philosophy.

-Helping Veterans Complete Their Chiropractic Training With the Yellow Ribbon Program
+Helping Veterans Complete With Yellow Ribbon Program

 Sherman College is also a member of the Yellow Ribbon Program, which supports veterans as they complete their higher education.
 Under the Post-9/11 Veterans Educational Assistance Act of 2008, the Yellow Ribbon Program is a partnership between colleges and the United States Department of Veterans Affairs (VA).